 - As a part of our District Wellness Policy, students will celebrate their birthdays in a variety of ways.
-Students are not allowed to bring individual birthday snacks. - We ask that you do not send balloons or flowers to the school for your child's birthday. - Classroom teachers will share their celebrations with families.
+This will be further communicated by staff at the beginning of the year. - It is not mandatory that children bring treats for their birthday. - We ask that you do not send balloons or flowers to the school for your child's birthday.